jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilitystatement.md

 - change colours, contrast levels and fonts using browser or device settings
 - zoom in up to 200% without the text spilling off the screen
 - navigate most of the website using a keyboard or speech recognition software
-- listen to most of the website using a screen reader (including the most recent versions of NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including NVDA and VoiceOver)
 - We’ve also made the website text as simple as possible to understand.

 ## How accessible this website is